Prisoners on ESF Projects

 Evidence of the prisoner’s status and subsequent eligibility for enrolment in the ESF project must be independently verified by the relevant prison authority.
 A declaration (sample included as Annex A) signed by a member of the prison staff which confirms the prison status of the participant should be uploaded to the ESIF database.

 Immediate Results Indicators (IRI)

 In line with ESF regulations IRI into education and into employment can only be claimed if they manifest on exit or within 4 weeks of exit from the project.
-If a participant within the prison service exits the project and goes into education or paid employment within the prison the project may record this as an outcome for monitoring purposes.
+If a participant within the prison service exits the project into paid employment within the prison the project may record this as an outcome for monitoring purposes.
+In such cases the IRI selected must be Into Employment (Support/ Sheltered/ Rehabilitation).
+It must be clearly recorded on the IRI declaration that this employment is within the prison setting.
 These outcomes will not be counted for the purpose of reporting to the EC.